mariasrap/Kernel_Challenge_MVA/README.md

 # Kernel_Challenge_MVA

-Repository for the Kaggle Challenge for the course Machine Learning with Kernel Methods.
+Repository with the code produced for the Kaggle Challenge in the context of the course Machine Learning with Kernel Methods.
 We mainly used a binary SVM classifier as a learning algorithm.
 We  tested the following kernels:

 * n-th order walk kernel
 * three versions of the random walk kernel